LearnersGuild/learning-os/GLOSSARY.md

 A team is composed of 3 or more players working on a specific Goal Instance for a specific goal cycle.
 Teams form around a Goal instance when the cycle begins and dissolve at the end of the cycle.

-Teams are a game structure.
+Teams are a game structure (game object).

 ## Team Member

-A role on a team of 3 or more
-Team Member is a game structure.
+TODO: Define team membership in relationship to team lead based on build days Team Member is a game mechanic (role).

 ## Team Lead

+TODO: Define team lead in terms of build days in relationship to average team build days (or perhaps max lead days??)
-Team Lead is a game structure.
+Team Lead is a game mechanic (role).

 # Unlearning